 National Poetry Day took place at Pleckgate High School on Thursday 28th September as part of the National Poetry Day’s celebrations all over the country.
-The theme for this year was ‘Freedom’ and Pleckgate students have been working hard writing their own poetry.
-They had the opportunity to share their creations with staff and students and a special guest.
+The theme for this year was ‘Freedom’ and Pleckgate pupils have been working hard writing their own poetry.
+They had the opportunity to share their creations with staff and pupils and a special guest.

-Seamus Kelly is a popular poet who has visited Pleckgate students a number of times.
-He was able to share workshops with year 7, 8 and 9 students about his work, his use of words and emotions in writing.
+Seamus Kelly is a popular poet who has visited Pleckgate pupils a number of times.
+He was able to share workshops with year 7, 8 and 9 pupils about his work, his use of words and emotions in writing.

-“It’s always inspiring coming to Pleckgate as the students are always attentive and ask a lot of questions,” said Mr Kelly, who began his interest in poetry when he was given a book of poems aged nine.
-“Poetry is about emotions and the poems the students produced were of a high standard.”
+“It’s always inspiring coming to Pleckgate as the pupils are always attentive and ask a lot of questions,” said Mr Kelly, who began his interest in poetry when he was given a book of poems aged nine.
+“Poetry is about emotions and the poems the pupils produced were of a high standard.”
 Headteacher, Mr Mark Cocker was also involved in reciting a poem on the day.

 Left to right